bobbingwide/oik/README.md

 * Whenever you need to change a value you only need to update it in one place; and your website is updated instantly.
 * Shortcodes to display often included key information include: [bw_contact], [bw_telephone], [bw_mobile], [bw_mailto], [bw_company], [bw_address], [bw_show_googlemap], [bw_directions], [bw_logo], [bw_qrcode], [bw_copyright]
 * For your social networking use the [bw_follow_me] shortcode to display your links to Twitter, Facebook, LinkedIn, etcetera

+New in oik v4.3.0:

+* oik's blocks can be used in the Widget block editor.
+* The blocks are internationalized; ready for translation

 New in oik v4.1.2: